 Getting Your First License

-Turning 16 is a big deal for a teenager.
+Being eligible to apply for your first driver's license is a big deal for a teenager.
 You are just that much closer to being an official adult―like that is the last thing you are thinking about.
 There is more of a sense of respect growing around you, and with this respect comes the bestowal of certain levels of responsibility.

 Rookie Driver Program